inroutephp/inroute/README.md

 ## Writing routes

-Routes are annotated using a doctrine annotations, are called with a [PSR-7](https://www.php-fig.org/psr/psr-7/) request object and inroute [environment](src/Runtime\EnvironmentInterface.php) and are expected to return a PSR-7 response.
+Routes are annotated using annotations, are called with a [PSR-7](https://www.php-fig.org/psr/psr-7/) request object and inroute [environment](src/Runtime\EnvironmentInterface.php) and are expected to return a PSR-7 response.